Council of State Governments

 The Council of State Governments (CSG) is a nonpartisan, non-profit organization in the United States that serves all three branches of state government.

-Founded in 1933 by Colorado state Sen. Henry W. Toll, CSG is a region-based forum that fosters the exchange of insights and ideas to help state officials shape public policy.

-The CSG National Headquarters is located in Lexington, Kentucky, but the council also operates regional offices in Atlanta, Chicago, New York City and Sacramento, California.
+Founded in 1933 by Colorado state senator Henry W. Toll, CSG is a region-based forum that fosters the exchange of insights and ideas to help state officials shape public policy.
+The CSG National Headquarters is located in Lexington, Kentucky.
+The council also operates regional offices in Atlanta, Chicago, New York City and Sacramento, California.
 CSG maintains an office in Washington, D.C. that monitors federal government activities and their impact on state issues and programs.
 Other CSG services include policy academies, research briefs, webinars and annual conferences and meetings at the national and regional levels.